freesig/docs/coreconcepts/simple_micro_blog.md

 The message will come from the UI.
 For simplicity the timestamp will come from the UI as well.
 Time is a pretty tricky concept in the distributed world and requires careful planning.
 The author's ID will come from the special constant `hdk::AGENT_ADDRESS`, which you can access from your zome functions.

 > #### Why do I have to specify a timestamp and author?
 Aren't they already in the entry's header?
-> If two agents publish entries with identical type and content, they'll have the same hash on the DHT.
+> If two agents publish entries with identical type and content, they'll have the same address on the DHT.
 That means that, for all purposes, _there's only one entry_ with two authors.
 This is fine for some cases.
 But it causes problems in a microblog.
 When one author wants to delete an existing message, does the other author's copy get deleted too?
-Adding a timestamp and author ID makes the two posts distinct, with their own hashes.
+Adding a timestamp and author ID makes the two posts distinct and gives them their own addresses.

 Add a public `create_post` function that takes a message as a `String` and a timestamp as a `u64`: